ullenius/gbsinfo-js/README.md

-# gbsinfo - Read Game Boy Sound-files in the browser (GBS)
+# Read Game Boy Sound-files in the browser

 * Read and parse gbs-files in the browser.
 Mimics output of the `gbsinfo` tool found in [gbsplay](https://www.github.com/mmitch/gbsplay).